 We will complete and sign Proctor Forms when necessary; or if you need our contact information for submission, list the information as described below.

-Please contact us at (907) 228-4524 for appointment information and some examinations are provided for a fee, check our testing fees for more information.
+Please contact us at (907) 228-4524 for appointment information.
+Some examinations are provided for a fee; check our testing fees for more information.